oracle-actions/run-oci-cli-command/README.md

 * `silent`: (Optional; default: _true_) If set to _false_ the  action will   not mask or suppress the command or outputs from the logs or console.

-> **Note:** the output does not need to be visible in the log to be used as an > input by another task.
+> **Note:** the output does not need to be visible in the log to be used as an input by another task.

 ## Outputs

 * `output`: will contain the results of the command in JSON format.
-* `raw_output`: if the output of a given query is a single string value, this   will return the string without surrounding quotes.
+* `raw_output`: if the output of a given query is a single string value, `raw_output` will return the string without surrounding quotes.

 > **Note:** filtering the `output` or `raw_output` by piping it through another tool like `jq` may result in the filtered output being visible in the job logs.
 We recommend using the `query` parameter instead.